nrfconnect/sdk-nrf/samples/bootloader/README.rst

 Signature Keys
 ==============

-This bootloader supports the following key types for validating the next image in the boot chain:
+This bootloader supports the ECDSA-p256 key type for validating the next image in the boot chain.

-* ECDSA-p256

 By default, when not explicitly defined, a private/public key pair is generated during the build.
 However, these key pairs should only be used during development.